DMVance/Project2-PetSelect/README.md

 * Heroku

 ## Highlights of Tasks:
-* Stacks queries of Mongo DB as a list of dictionaries to combine search parameters as a single DB query
+* Stacks queries of Mongo DB as a list of dictionaries to combine search parameters as a single DB query.
 * Python loops through every dog breed when a user selects a characteristic and adds points to the breed, then sums up and groups the breeds in order to find the top 5.
-*
+* Fetch carries data between the python backend and the javascript frontend.

 ## App Routes:
 * @app.route("/")